truestamp/truestamp-verify/README.md

 The verification of the cryptographic integrity of the Commitment is **always** performed locally and requires no access to the Internet.
-There are requests made to a few external services for the purpose of comparing locally calculated results to values expected to be stored on chain.
+There are requests made to external services for the purpose of comparing locally calculated results to the values expected to be stored on-chain and to determine the timestamp that a commitment attests to.

-Currently, the server `keys.truestamp.com` will be called to help verify that the public key in the signature is authoritative.
+Currently, the server [https://keys.truestamp.com](https://keys.truestamp.com) will be called to help verify that the public key in the signature is authoritative.

-Additional requests may be made to third-party blockchain APIs in order to verify transactions for that chain or service.

-The library will return a comprehensive audit object to indicate overall pass/fail verification, as well as more granular information to indicate what exactly failed.
+When `verify()` is called, an object will be returned that provides details of the status of each verification performed on a commitment as well as an `ok` property to indicated success or failure.

 ## Install